TheVisualHub/VisualFactory/VisualSubprocess/README.md

 ---

-## 🚀 Presentation
+## 🔍 Overview

-This Python script is designed for structural biologists and bioinformatics professionals to launch **ChimeraX** as a subprocess, enabling the generation of high-quality molecular visualizations **without interrupting your primary workflow**.
+The Visual Subprocess is a Python script designed for structural biologists and bioinformatics professionals to launch **ChimeraX** as a subprocess, enabling the generation of high-quality molecular visualizations **without interrupting your primary workflow**.
 It produces detailed, publication-ready images of selected protein structures, incorporating customizable visual styles and controlled stochastic elements to introduce natural variability and enhance interpretability.

 ---
 ## 👤 Author